Wednesday, 22 April 2015

 Jacket, trees,

-with her boyfriend are in black and white to make it clear that those events
+The flashbacks to Lily with her boyfriend are in black and white to make it clear that those events aren't chronological to the main series of events

-voice grows fainter, but the scene is mostly silent
+the faint voice of the PSA voice grows fainter, but the scene is mostly silent

 Lily, Charlie